CAE Reading and Use of English Practice Test 4

 Shift (n) — change, alteration.

-Plumage (n) — layer of feathers covering bird’s body.
+Plumage (n) — layer of feathers covering a bird’s body.
 Male birds tend to have brighter plumage to attract mating partners.

 Larvae (n) — a small worm that turns into a different form of life when in grows up.